 Using these guidelines when driving in Mexico worked for us.
 Occasionally we pulled the “I don’t speak Spanish card (which isn’t so far from the truth)”, but never once did I need to whip out the tears as I did in Ecuador because of police corruption.

-Moral of the story, just be smart and stay alert.
-Most of Mexico isn’t as dangerous as the media makes it out it to be.
+The moral of the story, just be smart and stay alert.
+Most of Mexico isn’t as dangerous as the media makes it out to be.

 How to Deal with Traffic Cops in Mexico?